 This article describes best practices for configuring Symantec Endpoint Protection (SEP) with Terminal Server and Citrix solutions.

-These recommendations apply to Symantec Endpoint Protection 11 and with minor differences also to Symantec Endpoint Protection 12.1.
+These recommendations apply to Symantec Endpoint Protection 12.1 and 14.

 The start of these multiple instances can be prevented by modifying the registry value for LaunchSmcGui as described in the document.

 Prevent the process from starting by changing the registry value: